MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 1. In the **Resource Group** section of the "New HDInsight Cluster" blade, click **Create New** and enter a resource-group name.
 The name you enter must be unique to your subscription, but it doesn't have to be unique across Azure.
 Look for the green check mark next to the name before proceeding.

 	> Resource groups are a relatively recent addition to Azure.
 They allow you to keep everything associated with an Azure deployment organized into a single cohesive unit.
-With each grouping, you can apply Role-Based Access Control (RBAC) to prevent multiple people using the same account from accessing other people's resources.
+With each grouping, you can use Role-Based Access Control (RBAC) to prevent multiple people using the same account from accessing other people's resources.
 Another advantage of resource groups is that the resources inside  share the same lifetime.
 When you're finished with an experiment, you can delete the resource group and thereby delete all the resources inside it.
 Before resource groups were introduced, deleting an HDInsight cluster was a tedious process that required you to individually delete the virtual machines, networks, storage accounts, and other resources comprising it.
 You can read more about resource groups in the [documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/).
 When you create anything new in Azure, it's generally advisable to assign it to a resource group.

     ![Creating a new resource group](Images/ex1-create-resource-group.png)